perldork/perldork.github.com/source/_posts/2014-03-13-testing-log-messages-with-rspec-and-padrino.markdown

 because logs are free text and can change easily, there are certainly cases where testing them makes sense.

-In my case our application was missing some really important business flow logging that we discovered was needed when we attempted to troubleshoot a production issue.
+Our application was missing some really important business flow logging that we discovered was needed when we attempted to troubleshoot a production issue.
 We had to spend a significant amount of time hunting something down that would have been trivial to find in a